staniks/staniks.github.io/src/articles/inferno.md

 <h2>"Art"</h2>

 <p>I'll be honest here - I'm no artist.
-I can't draw for shit.
+I can't draw.
 However, I wanted all of the art to be custom, and since it's a non-profit portfolio project, hiring an artist would be an overkill.
 Luckily, I had some experience with Blender and photo editing programs, which turned out somewhat useful.</p>

 <p>All of the weapons were created in Blender, and then rendered from first-person perspective to be rendered in-game as textures.</p>